dib-lab/dammit/doc/database-about.md

 title: 'About the Databases'
 ---

-dammit uses the following databases:
+dammit can make use of the following databases:

 1. [Pfam-A](http://pfam.xfam.org/)